Understanding Mindfulness Meditation

 A quick trick to cultivate the art of non-thinking.
 Stare at something for one minute.
 When, or if, a thought enters your mind, say ‘Stop’ and empty your mind.

 The more you practice non-thinking, the stronger the mind becomes.
 The longer you keep your mind still, the more you pay attention to one thing.
 Your intention – your question.
-That is when you know the answer comes from your higher conscious, and with experience, you will be able to sense that through feeling.
+That is when you know the answer comes from your higher consciousness, and with experience, you will be able to sense that through feeling.

 Mindfulness teaches us to rein in our thoughts, to stop overthinking, to stop worrying, to stop self-doubting etc. As a result, we become more confident, less anxious, calmer and more compassionate etc.